 A sprawling archipelago of over 18,000 islands, Indonesia offers countless opportunities for the intrepid explorer in which to “get off the map".
 Renowned as being a world class surfing and diving destination, Indonesia doesn't disappoint when it comes to its underwater life.
-With its coral coasts teeming with life – including graceful manta rays and inquisitive turtles – this truly is an incredible destination.
+With its coral coasts teeming with wildlife – including graceful manta rays and inquisitive turtles – this truly is an incredible destination.
 Perhaps best explored in the uncharted waters of Raja Ampat - with its expanses of white sand, and endless, azure waters - this is a truly brochure-worthy destination.

 Trying to describe the amount of wildlife in Indonesia is akin to counting the stars in the sky…it would take a little while!
 With over 18,000 islands to explore, the animal and plant life in Indonesia is as diverse as anywhere else on Earth.
 Each region in the area contains a different habitat and therefore a different set of animal life, but some of the more notable creatures include:

 As well as the wildlife on land, Indonesia has an abundance of it under the sea too!
 The waters around the islands are home to: rays, sharks, eels, and a huge variety of tropical fish, including the clown fish (star of Finding Nemo.)
 If tracking the animals on land becomes a little too much, all you’ve got to do is grab a snorkel and check out the incredible underwater world.

 Indonesian culture has had input from a large number of sources and as a result is incredibly varied.
 It has been shaped by the interactions that the original indigenous people had with those who came to the islands later on, and there is a lot to learn about and see on a trip to Indonesia.
 This includes:

 Indonesia is a country in which the culture has changed rapidly and will continue to do so with each new influence, so why not make your mark on this ever changing country?